department-of-veterans-affairs/va.gov-team/products/health-care/checkin/release-plan/check-in-release-notes.md

 ## Releases

 ### 12/23/2022
-- Updated Pre-Check-in reference to "VA account" to say "VA.gov profile" instead
+- Updated Pre-Check-in content "VA account" when instructing Veterans on where to update their information to now say "VA.gov profile"
     - [Ticket 50875](https://github.com/department-of-veterans-affairs/va.gov-team/issues/50875)

 ### 12/19/2022